mathaywarduk/.com/_posts/2015-04-20-google-and-agency-scaremongering.markdown

 * What are the conversion rates on mobile and desktop?
 * What percentage of your incoming traffic comes from Google?

-Once we know these things, we can find a solution to fits your site and your business perfectly.
+Once we know these things, we can find a solution that fits your site and your business perfectly.
 And even if that solution is what you originally envisaged, you&rsquo;ll have a better understanding of why, and be able to make more informed decisions in the future.